SparkPost/support-docs/momentum/4/config/ref-swap-out-meta-after-each-tempfail.md

 ## Description

-Assuming `swap_out_meta_after_each_tempfail` is left at the default value of true, the `num_retries` and `next_attempt` values will always be updated on disk after each tempfail.
-If this is set to false, `num_retries` will start back at 0 on a restart causing potential issues.
+Assuming `swap_out_meta_after_each_tempfail` is left at the default value of _true_, the `num_retries` and `next_attempt` values will always be updated on disk after each tempfail.

+If this is set to false, Momentum will only update metadata on disk after each tempfail if the message context is dirty.
+Also, if set to false, `num_retries`, `next_attempt` and message context may not be accurate if Momentum crashes.

 The default value is _true_.